data-integrations/google-cloud/docs/GCSFile-batchsource.md

 **Read Files Recursively:** Whether files are to be read recursively from the path.
 The default value is false.

+**Allow Empty Input:** Whether to allow an input that does not exist.
+When false, the source will fail the run if the input does not exist.
+When true, the run will not fail and the source will not generate any output.
+The default value is false.

 **File System Properties:** Additional properties to use with the InputFormat when reading the data.

 **File Encoding:** The character encoding for the file(s) to be read.
 The default encoding is UTF-8.